-2022-101Assistance Listings numbers and names:Not applicableQuestioned costs:Not applicable
+Assistance Listings numbers Not applicable

+and names:

+Questioned costs: Not applicable

-Condition-Contrary to federal regulation, the District did not submit its June 30, 2022, Single Audit Report to the federal audit clearinghouse until April 27, 2023, which was 27 days later than required.
+Condition-Contrary to federal regulation, the District did not submit its June 30, 2023, Single Audit Report to the federal audit clearinghouse until July 11, 2024, 102 days later than required.

-Effect-The District submitting its Single Audit Report late prevents the federal government and other grantors of federal awards from having current information to effectively monitor their programs and could delay corrective actions that the District needs to take.
+Effect-The District submitting its Single Audit Report late prevents the federal government and other grantors of federal awards from having current information to effectively monitor their programs and could delay corrective actions that need to be taken by the District.
 Further, federal grantors may deny the District future federal awards or subject it to additional cash-monitoring requirements.
 This finding was not a result of internal control deficiencies of individual federal programs and, accordingly, did not have a direct and material effect on the compliance requirements over the District's major federal programs.

-Cause-The District failed to prepare its June 30, 2022, Annual Comprehensive Financial Report in a timely manner for the reasons we reported in finding 2022-01, which delayed the completion of the Single Audit.
+Cause-The District failed to prepare its June 30, 2023, Annual Comprehensive Financial Report in a timely manner for the reasons we reported in finding 2023-01, which delayed the completion of the Single Audit.

-Criteria-Federal regulation requires the District to submit its Single Audit Report to the federal audit clearinghouse no later than 9 months after fiscal year-end, or by March 31, 2023, for the District's June 30, 2022, Single Audit Report (2 Code of Federal Regulations §200.512).
+Criteria-Federal regulation requires the District to submit its Single Audit Report to the federal audit clearinghouse no later than 9 months after the fiscal year-end, or by March 31, 2024, for the District's June 30, 2023, Single Audit Report (2 Code of Federal Regulations §200.512).

-Recommendations-The District should improve its financial reporting process, as noted in finding 2022-01, so that it can submit all future Single Audit Reports on or before the federally required submission deadline, which is no later than 9 months after fiscal year-end or by March 31 of the subsequent year.
+Recommendations-The District should improve its financial reporting process, as noted in finding 2023-01, so that it can submit all future Single Audit Reports on or before the federally required submission deadline, which is no later than 9 months after fiscal year-end or by March 31 of the subsequent year.